collective/collective.geo.fastkml/README.rst

 ============

-collective.geo.fastkml replaces the template based generation of collective.geo.km with the objectoriented approch of fastkml https://github.com/cleder/fastkml
+collective.geo.fastkml replaces the template based generation of collective.geo.kml with the objectoriented approch of fastkml https://github.com/cleder/fastkml

 collective.geo.fastkml does support Polygons and MultiPolygons with holes.